NYCPlanning/db-pluto/metadata/README.md

 complex instead of records for each condominium unit tax lot.
 A tax lot is usually a parcel of real property.
 The parcel can be under water, vacant, or contain one or more buildings or structures.
-The Department of Finance assigns a tax lot number to each condominium unit and a "billing" tax lot number to the Condominium Complex.
+The Department of Finance assigns a tax lot number to each condominium unit and a billing tax lot number to the Condominium Complex.
 A Condominium Complex is defined as one or more structures or properties under the auspices of the same condominium association.
 DCP summarizes DOF's condominium unit tax lot data so that each Condominium Complex within a tax block is represented by only one record.
-The Condominium Complex record is assigned the "billing" tax lot number when one exists.
-When the "billing" tax lot number has not yet been assigned by DOF, the lowest tax lot number within the tax block of the Condominium Complex is assigned.
+The Condominium Complex record is assigned the billing tax lot number when one exists.
+When the billing tax lot number has not yet been assigned by DOF, the lowest tax lot number within the tax block of the Condominium Complex is assigned.
 The second idiosyncrasy is related to borough and community district geography.
 Two portions